Bee-Line Bus System: Outside Westchester

 In addition, Route 12 briefly enters Greenwich, Connecticut along King Street, in which it makes stops in Greenwich and Rye Brook, New York along the New York/Connecticut border; Route 16 briefly enters Putnam County to serve the Mahopac Village Centre; and Route 77 enters Putnam County to serve the US Route 6 corridor between Mahopac and Carmel.

 Fares

-All fares require exact change or MetroCard.
+All fares require exact change or OMNY.
 All transfers are free with payment of fare.
-Dollar bills are not accepted on any Bee-Line System buses.
+Coins and $1, $2, $5, and $10 bills are also accepted.